heiskr/heiskr.github.io/_posts/2017-03-25-building-a-course-for-sagefy.md

 ---
 layout: post
-title: 'Building a Course for Sagefy'
+title: 'Building a course for Sagefy'
 description: 'My experience so far building “An Introduction to Electronic Music”.'
 image: /images/build-1.png
 ---